• 877-492-9800

 • Adding extra foam board insulation with taped joints under exterior siding can boost the performance of the house as well minimize or eliminate the thermal bridging that occurs with a typical stud wall.

-The final site inspection involves several tests and takes a few hours
+The final site inspection involves several tests and takes a few hours.
+Some towns only require blower door and duct leakage testing.

 Blower door testing for building shell air-tightness